This evening, after church and dinner

 and I'll probably cry.

-talking and enjoying the evenings-end before
+talking and enjoying the evening before

-heading inside to meet together in his office.
+heading inside to meet in his office.

 Christian said she should connect with the people through music, and